When you are a small business owner, answering the question of what are important customer demographics can make or break your marketing efforts.

 Customer Demographics are defined by Wikipedia as including “gender, race, age, income, disabilities, mobility (in terms of travel time to work or number of vehicles available), educational attainment, home ownership, employment status, and even location.”

 These types of classifications can help us to target the right kind of marketing to the customers we are trying to attract.

 - Census Bureau data – free to use and a wealth of demographic information.

 - Bureau of Labor Statistics Demographic categories used by the BLS include sex, age, race and ethnic origin.

 - Social Security Fact Sheet – Misc high level data about African Americans, American Indians, Hispanics, Asians, Women and Young People.

 - Tax Records – Tax records can generally be found by searching “tax assessor’s office” for the county that you are are researching.
 This data is a goldmine for length of residency, mortgage information, tax exemptions and deferrals.

 How To Use Consumer Demographics In Consumer Behaviour

-Years ago marketers used demographic data to target broad swaths of their market.
+Years ago marketers used demographic data to target broad swaths of their market when looking for potential customers.
 Maybe they were targeting a particular subdivision for a direct mail piece or found out all the people who had registered for a small business license to sell their business services.